Students who choose the thesis option may write either a critical thesis or a creative thesis.

 Before beginning a thesis project, students must submit a thesis proposal to their committee.
 Students should adhere to the following guidelines while completing the thesis proposal:

 - Before beginning the proposal, the student must secure an advisor for the thesis project.
 See “Choosing a Thesis Advisor” above.
-In consultation with the thesis advisor and well in advance of the proposal presentation, the student must organize the remainder of the thesis committee, which includes filing necessary paperwork with the Graduate School and securing a graduate faculty representative.
+In consultation with the thesis advisor and well in advance of the proposal presentation, the student must organize the remainder of the thesis committee, which includes filing the necessary paperwork with the Graduate School and securing a graduate faculty representative.
 See “Forming the Thesis Committee” above.

 - The student must develop the thesis proposal using the appropriate Thesis Proposal Form.
-The student should work closely with the thesis advisor to develop the proposal and to revise it as needed.
+The student should work closely with the thesis advisor to develop the proposal and revise it as needed.
 Once the thesis advisor believes the proposal is of a quality that will meet with approval, the student should schedule the thesis proposal presentation and provide hard copies of the proposal to the other committee members, including the graduate faculty representative.
-The proposal presentation is an hour-long meeting during which the student presents his or her proposal to the committee, answers the committee’s questions, and receives the committee’s feedback.
+The proposal presentation is an hour-long meeting during which the student presents his or her proposal to the committee, answers the committee’s questions and receives the committee’s feedback.
 The committee should receive hard copies of the proposal at least ten working days prior to the scheduled proposal presentation.

 - Though they may do so, the three additional committee members are not required to evaluate drafts of the proposal prior to its submission for the proposal presentation.
 All interactions between the student and the additional committee members must be conducted through and with the approval of the thesis advisor.